 Kelsey was not only our florist, but a dear friend.
-She helped us create our first Valentines Day bouquet together + she nailed our wedding day florals.
+She helped us create our first Valentines Day bouquet together and she nailed our wedding day florals.
 This was the one thing I was most excited about (so much I cried when she unveiled my flower crown).
-Kelsey is now in New York but Amanda Burnette + Rhea of Photosynthesis Floral are just as magical + personable.
+Kelsey is has since moved away but Amanda Burnette, Pistil + Stamen, and Hummingbird Gardens are wonderful local options.

 I N V I T E S

 Our friend Molly of Rabbit Foot Fern helped us design our beautiful wedding invites, but she’s moved on to other creative endeavors.
 Wedding invites set an immediate tone, so go with what feels right to you!
 Locally, Riot + Revel and Merrymaker Fine Paper offers wedding stationary, but you might want to venture out to Instagram or Etsy to find the style the fits best for you.